Zhang-Zhenning/NCSA_project_iDash/README.md

 1. *db* is the table name you want to manipulate (e.g. create, drop, insert or query) in **string** format

-2. *url* is the address of clickhouse database server in **string** format, which should be local in most cases
+2. *url* is the address of clickhouse database server in **string** format, which should be local in most cases.
+Notice that if we install via docker than the default should be 18123 and should be 8123 if we install directly.
+That's somewhat convention provided in clickhouse official website, feel free to change that (if you decide to change, for docker you just need to modify the port number in **install_docker.sh**, while for direct installation you may need to look up in the official document to modify the config file.
+We highly recommend you to obey the default value.)

 3. *Mode* has three possible **integer** values.
     1. 0 is the piece mode for insertion.
 This is the recommended insertion mode. pieceMode will create a process for each line of data.
 But this may cause the port to suffer from spam which may increase time cost a bit as the program needs to spin for a while to make one POST call reach the server.